ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/up_looking_adcp/README.md

 > installed.
 If using WSL, see [this tutorial on WSL](https://tsdat.readthedocs.io/en/latest/tutorials/wsl.html) for
 > how to set up a WSL environment and attach VS Code to it.

-* Make sure to activate the tsdat-pipelines anaconda environment before running any
+* Make sure to activate the adcp-pipelines anaconda environment before running any
-commands:  `conda activate tsdat-pipelines`
+commands:  `conda activate adcp-pipelines`

 ## Editing pipeline data fields